 A group of proven contractors are engaged in annual maintenance and servicing of the infrastructure including the lifts, heating, electrical system and fire safety appliances and system.
 The facilities are cleaned weekly by a part-time cleaner with the help of duty teams.
-A work party is convened quarterly to address issues that cannot be dealt with in the weekly cleaning and minor fabric projects.
+A work party is convened quarterly to address issues that cannot be dealt with in the weekly cleaning and minor fabric projects and a very significant proportion of the membership (up to 25%) supports this venture, across the age spectrum.